 HANNIBAL is an exemplary example of a classic Chesapeake Bug Eye ketch that has lived a privileged life.
 She began her life as an emissary for Crocs shoes and subsequently retired.
 As of her "retirement", HANNIBAL spent two years going through a massive redesign and total rebuild from 2010 - 2012.
 This refit was shared between Knight & Carver Marine in San Diego and then completed at Baja Naval Shipyard in Ensenada Mexico.

 Almost everything on board, from her keel/centerboard to her sails, is new.
 Her layout has changed and all equipment is new as well.
-All of the electricl system has also been renewed and her generator has less than 200 hours.
-The main engine has fewer than 600 hours as of January 2016!
+All of the electrical system has also been renewed and her generator has less than 200 hours.
+The main engine has fewer than 600 hours as of October 2017!

 From her mechanical, electrical and plumbing, to her cosmetics and sail inventory, HANNIBAL is in ready-to-go condition and available on very buyer friendly lease purchase terms.